 As if making your own shea butter isn’t fun enough, there are also all kinds of variations and experiments you can try.

 - If you prefer a smooth, balm-like cream then leave the whipping part out and simply pour the shea butter mixture into your container after step 3.

 - You could try replacing the coconut oil with other oils.
 Try cold-pressed sunflower, sweet almond, apricot kernel, avocado or calendula as alternatives.

 - If you want to try something different with the essential oils you could try a blend of 15 drops of lavender with 5 drops of chamomile.
 Lavender, bergamot and neroli is also a lovely combination with 8 drops, 7 drops and 5 drops respectively.
 For a different kind of musky floral, mix 15 drops of rose with 5 drops of sandalwood.

-Of course, if you want to take things one step further and really indulge hands with some tender loving care, our Nourishing Hand Care Gift Set is exactly the treat hands need.
+Of course, if you want to take things one step further and really indulge hands with some tender loving care, our Nourishing Hand Care Set and our Deluxe Hand & Nail Care Set are exactly the treat hands need.